2544939880/from-building-to-deploying-LLMs/README.md

 # ⏩ Fine-tuning

 The [practice-A](./practice-A/) and [practice-B](./practice-B/) involves fine-tuning pre-trained models like GPT-2 for various downstream tasks.
 This process focuses on understanding the specifics of fine-tuning for both classification and autoregressive tasks.
-Low requirements on hardware performance (`Running device: Macmini M2 16GB`).
+Low requirements on hardware performance.